cyverse/irods-adm/coding-standards-bash.md

 implementation is not obvious, and a short, explanatory comment should lead the difficult section of code.

-__TODO review the following in a browser__

 ## Feature Usage

 This section makes recommendations on bash feature usage.

 ### Functions

+__TODO review the following in a browser__

 For any non-trivial script, decompose the logic into functions.
-This allows variables to be localized to the body of a function, making debugging easier.
+This allows for the localization of variables to the body of a function, making debugging easier.

-To be consistent with `case` statements, the `{` should be placed on the declaration line, while the `}` should be placed on its own line with the same level of indentation as the declaration.
+To be consistent with `case` statements, place the function body initiator `{` on the declaration line and the terminator `}` on its own line with the same level of indentation as the declaration.

 ```bash
 display_resp() {